Home » #Technology » Real-Time Production Analytics Dashboard on PHP and Bash

 Real-Time Production Analytics Dashboard on PHP and Bash

 With over 18 years of experience building enterprise-level applications and now as an entrepreneur and tech advisor, I’ve learned firsthand how crucial it is to closely monitor system performance in production environments.
 Ensuring everything runs smoothly is vital for maintaining operational efficiency and preventing disruptions.
 Whether you’re managing a fleet of servers or monitoring a single critical machine, having real-time insights into CPU usage, memory consumption, disk space, and running processes is indispensable.
-In this tech blog post, we’ll walk through the creation of a real-time system analytics dashboard using PHP and Bash scripts, allowing you to monitor these vital metrics directly from a web page.
+In this tech concept, we’ll walk through the creation of a real-time system analytics dashboard using PHP and Bash scripts, allowing you to monitor these vital metrics directly from a web page.

 Why Build a System Analytics Dashboard?